COASTAL KIDS PSYCHOLOGY

 Counselling & Therapy

-Our Psychologists and Social Workers support children, teens and young adults who are experiencing concerns related to their overall wellbeing.
+Our Psychologists support children, teens and young adults who are experiencing concerns related to their overall wellbeing.
 Some of the reasons a child or teen may attend counselling include:

-• To assist with managing anxiety, anger or low mood/ mood disorders
+• To assist with understanding and managing anxiety, anger or low mood

 • Grief and Loss